lulitianyu/number-encoder/README.md

 Wrong outputs for the above example would be e.g.

-`562482: Mix Tor`, because the formatting of the phone number is incorrect,
+- `562482: Mix Tor`, because the formatting of the phone number is incorrect

-`10/783--5: je bos 5`, because the formatting of the second word is incorrect,
+- `10/783--5: je bos 5`, because the formatting of the second word is incorrect

-`4824: 4 Ort`, because in place of the first digit the words `Torf`, `fort`, `Tor` could be used,
+- `4824: 4 Ort`, because in place of the first digit the words `Torf`, `fort`, `Tor` could be used

-`1078-913-5: je Bo" 9 1 da`, since there are two subsequent digits in the encoding,
+- `1078-913-5: je Bo" 9 1 da`, since there are two subsequent digits in the encoding

-`04824: 0 Tor`, because the encoding does not cover the whole phone number, and
+- `04824: 0 Tor`, because the encoding does not cover the whole phone number

-`5624-82: mir Torf`, because the encoding is longer than the phone number.
+- `5624-82: mir Torf`, because the encoding is longer than the phone number

 ## Quantitative requirements

-Length of the individual words in the dictionary: 50 characters maximum.
+- Length of the individual words in the dictionary: 50 characters maximum.
-Number of words in the dictionary: 75000 maximum Length of the phone numbers: 50 characters maximum.
+- Number of words in the dictionary: 75000 maximum
+- Length of the phone numbers: 50 characters maximum.
-Number of entries in the phone number file: unlimited.
+- Number of entries in the phone number file: unlimited.

 ## Quality requirements